webcomponents/custom-elements-manifest/README.md

 Documentation viewers should be able to display all the relevant information about a custom element, such as its tag name, attributes, properties, definition module, CSS variables and parts, etc.

-Using a custom-elements.json file, it would be easy to generate or display demos for your component using tools such as [api-viewer-element](https://github.com/web-padawan/api-viewer-element), or automatically generate [Storybook](https://storybook.js.org/) knobs for your components.
+Using a custom-elements manifest, it would be easy to generate or display demos for your component using tools such as [api-viewer-element](https://github.com/web-padawan/api-viewer-element), or automatically generate [Storybook](https://storybook.js.org/) knobs for your components.

 ## Linting